software-mansion/react-native-reanimated/README.md

 <img src="https://github.com/user-attachments/assets/66a344b1-7110-4733-b44c-ada204e99dee" alt="Reanimated by Software Mansion" width="100%">

-# Reanimated v4 - CSS Animations & Transitions
+# Reanimated 4 – CSS Animations & Transitions

-## Welcome to Reanimated v4 Private Beta ✨
+## Welcome to Reanimated 4 Private Beta ✨

-Thank you for your interest in the Reanimated v4 Library!
-Reanimated v4 adds support for well-known CSS animations and transitions.
+Thank you for your interest in the Reanimated library!
 We aim to provide an easy-to-use and intuitive API that enables developers to effortlessly implement animations and transitions.
-_Please note that this library supports only the New Architecture (Fabric) and is incompatible with the Old Architecture (Paper)._
+Reanimated 4 adds support for well-known [CSS animations](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_animations/Using_CSS_animations) and [CSS transitions](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_transitions/Using_CSS_transitions).

+> [!NOTE]
+> This library supports only the [New Architecture](https://reactnative.dev/architecture/landing-page).

 > [!IMPORTANT]
 > The library is currently in beta and is under active development.
 This early access allows you to try out new features and share feedback to help shape the final product.
 Your feedback is greatly appreciated as we continue to improve the library.